kintone-workshops/React-x-REST-API-Workshop/docs/Zoom_Chat.md

 https://kintone.dev/new

-⚠️ NO Safari
-✅ Use Chrome or Firefox
+* ✅ Use Chrome or Firefox
+* ⚠️ NO Safari
+* ⚡ Accept Cookies first!

 =   =   =   =   =   =   =   =   =   =